DMV.ORG is not affiliated with any government agency

-Approximately four weeks before your commercial driving license is set to expire, the Department of Motor Vehicles will mail you a notice.
+Approximately 1 month before your commercial driving license is set to expire, the Department of Motor Vehicles will mail you a notice.
 You then must complete the renewal form and take it to your nearest DMV location.

 Hazmat Endorsement Renewal